Lear Corporation: PACE Award

 In 2012, Automotive News awarded Lear a Premier Automotive Suppliers' Contribution to Excellence (PACE) Award for innovation, technological advancement and business performance for its Solid State Smart Junction Box (S3JB), noting Lear's "S3JB junction box has 1) integrated solid state fuse technology to eliminate relays, 2) created a new package that no longer has to be accessible from the driver compartment which decreases nuisance calls and lowers electrical device warranty returns, 3) created and installed a smart software logic with detailed diagnostics to permit a 'fail safe operation,' and 4) designed a single state board design with patented thermal aspects that permits multiple system and device connections and various configurations to ease manufacturing processes."

 Takeover of Guilford Mills

 Lear acquired automotive and specialty fabrics company Guilford Mills for $257 million in May 2012.
 In addition to automotive fabric applications, Guilford produces fabrics for markets including water filtration, window covering, performance apparel, medical and other industrial applications.

 Acquisition of Eagle Ottawa LLC

 In August 2014, it was announced that Lear Corp would acquire automotive leather supplier Eagle Ottawa LLC for a fee of $850 million.

 Occasions 2015

 In May 2015 the company announced that it would open a new automotive plant in Gostivar, Republic of North Macedonia, in the summer of 2015.
 This was to be Lear's first facility in North Macedonia.

-In August 2015 the company acquired the intellectual property and engineering team of Autonet Mobile.
-Autonet Mobile was a developer of connected car solutions using cellular, WiFi, Bluetooth and cloud connected solutions.

-In November 2015 the company acquired Arada Systems.
-Arada Systems was a technology company specializing in vehicle-to-vehicle and vehicle-to-infrastructure (V2V and V2I, together V2X) communication systems.
-They developed hardware and software for V2X utilizing their expertise in 5.9 GHz dedicated short range communication (DSRC) and other wired and wireless technologies such as CAN and GPS.